ninja33/ODH/README.md

 [[Chrome Web Store Link](https://chrome.google.com/webstore/detail/anki-online-dictionary-he/lppjdajkacanlmpbbcdkccjkdbpllajb?hl=en)]

 1. Install the extension first from Chrome Web store.
 Setup Option and turn on the extension if you want.
 (Details could be found under the option page section)
-2. (Optional) Setup the designated Anki deck, type and fields names to put your **word**, **definition**, **sentence**.
-3. Open any given web page such as an English article (The extension has English dictionary only by its default setting).
-4. Move mouse cursor to the word, double click to select or press <kbd>shift</kbd> to automatically select word in case it's a link.
+2. Open any given web page, move mouse cursor to the word.
+3. Click-drag/Double click to select word, or press **Hotkey**(defined in options page) to automatically select word in case it's a link.
-5. A popup window will show up displaying the word definition.
+4. A popup window will show up displaying the word definition.
+5. (Optional) Setup the designated Anki deck, type and fields names to put your **word**, **definition**, **sentence** while Anki and ankiconnect is running.
-6. (Optional) Press top/right green **(+)** icon to add Anki note.
+6. (Optional) Press top/right green **(+)** icon in popup window to add Anki note.
-7. (Optional) You need make sure that the Anki desktop version is opened and ankiconnect addon installed beforehand.

 The extension has in it two dictionary samples for you to try out and experiment with.